Dual Diagnosis of Eating, Substance Abuse, and Mental Health Disorders

 Post Traumatic Stress Disorder

-Among the list of mental health disorders are one commonly known as PTSD.
-Post-traumatic stress disorder comes after someone goes through a bad experience or trauma.
+Among the list of mood disorders are one commonly known as PTSD.
+Generally, post-traumatic stress disorder comes after someone goes through a bad experience or trauma.
 A person who is sexually or physically assaulted can have PTSD.
-Even if people see an event that is traumatic, like a car accident or combat, it could cause post-traumatic stress disorder.
+Furthermore, if people see an event that is traumatic, like a car accident or combat, it could cause post-traumatic stress disorder.
 Symptoms of this condition include:

 - flashbacks (of the incident or incidents)

 Sometimes, this disorder can cause people to have trouble sleeping or focusing.
-It can also make people irritable.
+Also, it can make people irritable.

 Treating Dual Diagnosis Patients

-At Willow Place for Women, we help women who have gone through substance abuse, trauma, and eating disorders.
+In short, Willow Place for Women offers help women who have gone through substance abuse, trauma, and eating disorders.
 Do you need help treating these issues?
 We are ready to help.
 Our dual diagnosis daytime, a gender-specific program may be what you need.
-We offer help for women in a personal way.
+We offer help to women in a personal way.
 Your journey is unique.
 So, our treatment methods are made to fit your individual needs.
 Maybe you know a woman who could use our services.
 You can contact us today for information.
 Call us at 1-888-651-4212.